Pros And Cons Of Flexible Work

 As you would have it, these rights have both pros and cons:

-- The intention of flexible working rights is to promote a loyal, more productive, and happier workforce, and should, therefore, benefit both the employers and employees.
+- Flexible working rights intend to promote a loyal, more productive, and happier workforce, and should, therefore, benefit both the employers and employees.
 They are likely to be turned into sick days.

 - Flexible working is one perk that may encourage talented job seekers to work for particular companies.